 The Council has to account for gains and/or losses incurred on the sale or disposal of its property, plant and equipment through its Comprehensive Income and Expenditure Statement.
 When an asset is disposed of or decommissioned, the value of the asset in the Balance Sheet is written off to the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-Receipts from disposals are credited to the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal (i.e. netted off against the carrying value of the assets at the time of the disposal).
-The net gain/loss on disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
+Receipts from disposals are credited to the Comprehensive Income and Expenditure Statement as part of the gainst the carrying value of the assets at the time of the disposal (i.e. netted off against the carrying value of the assets at the time of the cost of fixed assets is fully provided for under separate arrangements for capital financing.
 The net carrying value of assets disposed is therefore appropriated to the Capital Adjustment Account through the Movement in Reserves Statement.
-Sales proceeds meeting the definition of capital receipts are appropriated from the General Fund and credited to the Usable Capital Receipts Account via an adjustment within the Movement in Reserves Statement.
+Sales proceeds meeting the definition of capital Receipts Account via an adjustment within the Movement in Reserves Statement.
 These are then used to finance capital expenditure.